The Inevitable By Kevin Kelly – How Technology Will Shape Future

 In ‘Filtering’ and ‘Remixing’ he talks about the role of filtering when we have access to almost everything we need.
 If you access to all possible books in the world, you need help in picking up the ones you read.
 Similarly, a lot of new content would be created by remixing the already available content – we already see a barrage of old music being remixed.

 In ‘Interacting’ he predicts that technologies will get more and more interactive.
 Our voice will play a more prominent role and our finger and eyes may get a bit of relaxation.
 In ‘Tracking’ he makes us aware of all the tracking that is happening at the moment.
 You think you are looking at the mobile screen, but at the same time the screen is recording every action of yours and using that data to serve you next time.
 As a reader and writer, I wondered how our stories will change when everything is so transparent.
-All the mysteries and secrets would be accessible to every one of they want to access.
-Or, we as humans will evolve to find news ways to conceal things we want to conceal including our thoughts and emotions.
+All the mysteries and secrets would be accessible to everyone if they want to access.
+Or, we as humans will evolve to find new ways to conceal things we want to conceal including our thoughts and emotions.

 Best minds of my generation are thinking about how to make people click Ads – Jeff Hammerbacher, former Facebook employee

-In ‘Questioning’ while he talks about all the mundane questions that the search Engines can answer for us.
+In ‘Questioning’ while he talks about all the mundane questions that the Search Engines can answer for us.
 He makes us think about the questions that would bring in the next big change.
 He qualifies good questions by saying:

 - A good question is not concerned with a correct answer.